Improve local SEO with Google My Business/Business Profile

 Add your website

 In the process, there’s a field to add your website URL, but it doesn’t have to be your “website” per se.
-In particular, if you operate more than one location, you may want to enter the page on your website corresponding to the location you’re submitting to Google — rather than your homepage.
+In particular, if you operate in more than one location, you may want to enter the page on your website corresponding to the location you’re submitting to Google—rather than your homepage.
 Opinions are mixed on whether listing your homepage, or a location page will help you rank better, so do what’s best for prospective customers.
-If you think your homepage will give them the best initial sense of your business, submit it as your “website.”
-If a location page — or even some other page — will give them a better sense, submit that instead.
+If you think your homepage will give them the best initial sense of your business, submit it as your “website”.
+If a location page—or even some other page—will give your audience a better sense, submit that instead.

 Add a business description